For BJJ Practitioners 35+ who are tired of gassing out after 2 rounds on the mat...

 ...
 I'm getting smashed by a stronger teammate.

 At the end of the day, I lie awake in bed for at least 45 minutes (or more) thinking...

 ...
 Is it my conditioning?

 ...
 Why couldn't I stop it?

 ...
 I was in the right position, my timing was there, wasn't it?

 ...
 How did he still manage to pull my arm into the submission?

 ...
 Why am I still getting tired?
-I did extra conditioning with a strength coach.
+I did extra conditioning work.